ClaesClaes/Arduino-ESP32-BLE-OTA-iOS-SwiftUI/README.md

 After starting the app, press "send .bin to ESP32 over OTA" to start the OTA file transfer.
 Watch the "Upload progress percentage" going from 0 to 100%.
 Once the upload is done the ESP32 waits 1 second and thereafter restarts.

+* Ported to Arduino code and based on chegewara example for ESP-IDF: https://github.com/chegewara/esp32-OTA-over-BLE
-Bluetooth class (BLEConnection) in BluetootheLE.swift inspired by: purpln https://github.com/purpln/bluetooth and
+* Bluetooth class (BLEConnection) in BluetootheLE.swift inspired by: purpln https://github.com/purpln/bluetooth and
 Chris Hulbert http://www.splinter.com.au/2019/05/18/ios-swift-bluetooth-le/